Skip to main content

 Short answer

-An autonomous EDI platform replaces each manual onboarding step with a workflow: partner profile selection, generated envelope and transport config, AI-suggested map, automated test runs against the partner spec, and supervised production cutover.
+An AI-assisted EDI automation platform replaces each manual onboarding step with a workflow: partner profile selection, generated envelope and transport config, AI-suggested map, automated test runs against the partner spec, and supervised production cutover.
 Each step is reviewable by a human, but defaults are pre-filled and validated.

-The mechanical pieces small businesses get out of the box on a modern autonomous EDI platform like SignalEDI:
+The mechanical pieces small businesses get out of the box on a modern AI-assisted EDI automation platform like SignalEDI:

 • Pre-built partner profiles.
 ISA/GS qualifiers, transport endpoints, and certification suites for major retailers, payers, and 3PLs are pre-loaded so operators select the partner instead of typing config from a 40-page packet.